min2ha/ukwa-site/content/target/72032/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The:  Childish Boris in a wheat field, ministers on manoeuvres ...and the madness of this orgy of Tory in-fighting

 Laments the disunity shown at the 2018 Conservative Party conference as ministers openly paraded their credentials as potential successors to Theresa May.